AP source: Koepka the latest to join Saudi-backed LIV series - WHIZ News

 LIV Golf has not announced Koepka’s signing amid speculation that a few others were soon to join.
 ESPN Deportes reported over the weekend that Abraham Ancer of Mexico also was signing.
 Ancer is No. 20 in the world with one PGA Tour victory.

+Brooks Koepka chastised the media at The Country Club last week for questions about the Saudi-funded league

+“I’m here at the U.S. Open.
+I’m ready to play U.S. Open, and I think it kind of sucks, too, you are all throwing this black cloud over the U.S. Open,” he said.
+“I don’t know why you guys keep doing that.
+The more legs you give it, the more you keep talking about it.”

-Koepka gives LIV Golf a big name with his four major titles — back-to-back in the U.S. Open (2017-18) and PGA Championship (2018-19), though his game has been in decline since then because of a series of injuries.
+Koepka won back-to-back in the U.S. Open (2017-18) and PGA Championship (2018-19), though his game has been in decline since then because of a series of injuries.

 His last victory was the Phoenix Open in February 2021 and he has fallen to No. 19 in the world.
 In the majors this year, he missed the cut at the Masters and has finished out of the top 50 in the PGA Championship and U.S. Open.